Run a 45‑Minute 10K: An 8‑Week Training Plan

 7RestEasy 5 kmIntervals 12×400 m @4:00/km, 400 m jogTempo 10 km (2 km easy, 8 km @4:33)RestLong 12 km (race-pace finish: last 3 km @4:30)Rest

-8 (Race Week)RestEasy 4 kmIntervals 4×400 m @4:10/km, full recoveryTempo 6 km (1 km easy, 4 km @4:45, 1 km easy)RestEasy 3 kmRace Day – 10K
+8 (race week)RestEasy 4 kmIntervals 4×400 m @4:10/km, full recoveryTempo 6 km (1 km easy, 4 km @4:45, 1 km easy)RestEasy 3 kmRace day, 10K

-Easy Run
+Easy run

-• Warm‑up: 5‑10 min easy jog.
+• Warm-up: 5 to 10 min easy jog.

-• Run at the pace listed (5:30‑6:00 min/km).
+• Settle into 5:30 to 6:00 min/km.
 You should be able to hold a conversation.

-• Cool‑down: 5 min walking/stretching.
+• Cool-down: 5 min walking or light stretching.

-Tempo Run
+Tempo run

 1. Warm-up: 10 min easy.

-2. Transition: 2 min light jog.
+2. 2 min light jog transition.

 4. Cool-down: 10 min easy.

-Interval Session
+Interval session

-• Cool‑down: 10‑15 min easy.
+• Cool-down: 10 to 15 min easy.

-Long Run
+Long run

-• Start at an easy aerobic pace.
+• Start at easy, conversational pace.

-Recovery / Cross‑Train
+Recovery / cross-train

-• Choose low‑impact activities (swim, bike, elliptical, yoga) for 30‑45 min.
+• Low-impact (swim, bike, elliptical, yoga) for 30 to 45 min.

-• Keep heart‑rate in the easy zone (≈60‑70 % of max).
+• Keep heart rate in the easy band (roughly 60–70 % of max).

 FAQ